 At PAHLCA, we understand that country programmes, clinicians, youth networks and funders have questions about paediatric and adolescent HIV care across programme settings.
 Here you’ll find clear, evidence-based answers to frequently asked questions to inform your planning, implementation and partnerships

 IPHASA plays a unique role in bridging the gap between research and real-world implementation.
-The symposium showcases practical models that have successfully improved diagnosis, treatment adherence, and transition to adult care.
-Countries then adapt these learnings within their national HIV frameworks, ensuring evidence-based strategies reach those most in need.
+The symposium disseminates practical models that have successfully improved HIV prevention, diagnosis, care and treatment, adherence, and transition to adult care.
+Countries then adopt/adapt these learnings within their national HIV programs.
+This ensures that HIV programming is evidence based, and best practices are implemented to those most in need.

 IPHASA is held annually in different African countries, rotating among partner nations to promote regional ownership and inclusion.
 Participants can engage by submitting abstracts, joining plenary and skills-building sessions, or partnering as sponsors or exhibitors.
 Information on the next symposium, registration, and submission deadlines is available on the official STREPP website and partner platforms like IAS.